 Tortious Interference And The Infidelity Site

-Attorney Matthew Couloute, Jr. sued Stacey Blitsch and Amanda Ryncarz for posting on the site that he “Cheated on ALL of ex-girlfriends” and “lied and cheated his entire way through his 40 years of life.”
-They added ”BE FOREWARNED, HE’S SCUM.
+In the case, attorney Matthew Couloute Jr. sued Stacey Blitsch and Amanda Ryncarz for posting comments on the aforementioned website that he “cheated on ALL of his ex-girlfriends” and “lied and cheated his entire way through his 40 years of life.”
+They also added, “BE FOREWARNED, HE’S SCUM.
 RUN FAR AWAY.”

-Couloute, a former prosecutor, sued on the grounds of tortious interference, arguing that the posts had hurt his practice.
+Couloute, a former prosecutor, sued both on the grounds of tortious interference – arguing that the posts had caused serious harm and damage to his legal practice.

-In a ruling in 2012, Manhattan federal Judge Harold Baer Jr. said Couloute hadn’t proven that the postings constituted tortious interference.
-“Even though plaintiff’s reputation has suffered, I am unwilling to take the leap from generalized comments calling plaintiff a ‘liar’ and a ‘cheater’ — on a Web site called ‘liarscheatersrus’ no less — to actions directed at specific business relationships,” Baer wrote.
+In the 2012 ruling, Manhattan federal judge Harold Baer Jr. opined that Couloute hadn’t prove that the posting constituted tortious interference.
+Baer wrote, “Even though plaintiff’s reputation has suffered, I am unwilling to take the leap from generalized comments calling plaintiff a ‘liar’ and a ‘cheater’ — on a Web site called ‘liarscheatersrus’ no less — to actions directed at specific business relationships.”

 First Amendment Obstacles To Tortious Interference Claims

-The author of the post, John Hoff, wrote a blog called “The Adventures of Johnny Northside,” which focussed on community issues in his neighborhood on the northside of Minneapolis.
-In one post, he attacked Jerry Moore, former director of a neighborhood council, who had gotten a job at the University of Minnesota’s Urban Research and Outreach/Engagement Center.
-Hoff accused Moore of involvement in a “high-profile fraudulent mortgage” and asking “WHAT THE HELL was the U of M thinking by hiring him.”
+Hoff’s Blog, “The Adventures of Johnny Northside,” was a popular blog which focused on community issues in his neighborhood – the northside of Minneapolis.
+At the heart of the post in contention, Hoff attacked Jerry Moore, a former director of a neighborhood council, who had gotten a job at the University of Minnesota’s Urban Research and Outreach/Engagement Center.
+Hoff accused Moore of involvement in a “high-profile fraudulent mortgage,” asking “WHAT THE HELL was the U of M thinking by hiring him?”

 The day after the blog post appeared, Moore received a letter from the University of Minnesota saying his “services would no longer be needed.”
-Moore sued Hoff, saying the blogger had tortiously interfered with his contract with the University of Minnesota.
+Subsequently, Moore sued Hoff, arguing that the blogger had tortiously interfered with his contract with the University of Minnesota.

-A district judge upheld the jury verdict, promoting free speech activists to fret about the precedent.
+A district judge ultimately upheld the jury verdict, causing free speech activists to worry about the precedent being set.

-“That’s a back-alley use of tortious interference,” said Charles Davis, associate professor of media law at Missouri School of Journalism.
-Davis said the case represents a current trend that involves “throwing everything against the wall” to see what accusation sticks.
+“That’s a back-alley use of tortious interference,” said Charles Davis, Associate Professor of Media Law at the Missouri School of Journalism.
+Davis note that the case represented a current trend involving “throwing everything against the wall” – to see what accusation sticks best.